How to Crochet A Mini Plushie from Super Bulky Yarn

 Starting with the smile is recommended.
 Another detail worth talking about is the white embroidery around the eyes that makes them look even cuter.
 This is also a no-sew plushie worked top down, including arms.

-Crochet A Dashcund Plushie
+Suggestion #4: Crochet A Dachshund Plushie

 Go To Tutorial (English)

-Crochet A Sheep Plushie
+Suggestion #5: Crochet A Sheep Plushie